 Brain Vitamins: Take the Next Step

-Today’s modern lifestyle increases the need for vitamins, putting your brain health at risk.
+Modern life typically increases the need for vitamins; this puts brain health at risk.

-Your brain needs all vitamins, but there are a few that are vital for optimal mental health and brain function.
+The brain needs all vitamins, but there are a few that are vital for proper mental health and brain function.

 Eating plenty of fruits and vegetables will increase your intake of vitamin C and the B complex vitamins, except for vitamin B12 which is found only in animal food products.